 - Prolonged standing or sitting: If you have a job that requires you to be on your feet a lot, you are more likely to develop symptomatic varicose veins

-If you believe that you are at increased risk for varicose veins due to any of the above factors, we recommend close monitoring by a vein specialist.
-Although you can’t control your genes, you may be able to make lifestyle modifications that can help prevent varicose veins and control related symptoms.
+If you believe you are at increased risk for varicose veins due to any of the above factors, we recommend close monitoring by a vein specialist.
+Although you can’t control your genes, you can make lifestyle modifications that can help prevent varicose veins and control related symptoms.

 To avoid additional varicose veins and the development of dangerous complications, we suggest asking your doctor for guidance on losing excess weight, exercising more, eating a well-rounded diet, quitting smoking, and managing other underlying health conditions.
 You may also benefit from daily or occasional use of compression socks.